TOTAL FUNDS 2025 - 2027

 Planting Seeds

-Water-keeping plants such as sugar palm, bamboo and banyan once abundant, but many have been cut down and turned into clove plantations.
-If the erosion of the spring-guarding plants continues to be allowed, the negative impacts will certainly spread.
+Water-keeping plants such as sugar palm, bamboo, and banyan used to be abundant, but many have been cut down to become clove plantations.
+If the erosion of water-keeping plants continues to be allowed, the negative impacts will certainly spread.

 The sugar palm tree is an important part of the Pedawa Village ecosystem.
 Sugar palm has long played a role as an old tree that guards water sources.
-Sugar palm has also been one of the mainstays of the community's economy for generations., from palm wine to the distinctive and much sought after brown sugar, as well as from palm fiber for sacred buildings and leaves for ceremonial purposes.
+Sugar palm has also been one of the mainstays of the community's economy for generations, from its palm wine to the distinctive and much-loved brown sugar, as well as from its fibers for sacred buildings and its leaves for ceremonial purposes.

 The sustainability of water sources is closely related to the sustainability of the customs and culture of the Pedawa Community.
-They have a set of local knowledge and wisdom about the use and existence of water, known as the term wood, –sacred water source or spring for traditional and religious ceremonies.
-Holy water in the view of the Pedawa community is not only obtained from water that is sanctified by religious leaders or stakeholders customs, but also water that comes directly from nature, such as water from springs, river water, and dew water.
+They have a set of local knowledge and wisdom about the use and existence of water, known as kayuan, a water source or spring that is sacred for traditional and religious ceremonies.
+Holy water in the view of the Pedawa Community is not only obtained from water that is purified by religious leaders or traditional leaders, but also water that comes directly from nature, such as water from springs, river water, and dew water.

-This effort is not only aimed at restoring the economic potential based on sugar palm which has been part of the life of the Pedawa community for generations but also at maintaining the sustainability of water sources, both for household needs and holy water for traditional and religious ceremonies.
+This effort is not only aimed at restoring the economic potential based on sugar palm which has been part of the lives of the Pedawa people for generations but also at maintaining the sustainability of water sources, both for household needs and holy water for traditional and religious ceremonies.

 Scroll to Top